HeidiBT1/heidithiemann.github.io/_pages/spaceskills.md

 Panels and collaborations
 ======
 I'm currently involved in a number of space sector panels and organisations:
-* Member of Space Skills Advisory Panel (SSAP), advising the UK Space Agency on skills provision
+* Member of Space Skills Advisory Panel (SSAP), advising the UK Space Agency and BEIS on skills provision
+* Member of the Cornwall Space Cluster Steering Group
 * Member of the Space Universities Network (SUN)
 * Social Media Manager for Women In Aerospace-Europe (WIA-E)
 * Advisor to SpaceCareers.uk